-Appendix 1: Installing the Fresh Air Kit (AC01337)
+Appendix 1: Installing the Optional Fresh Air Intake Kit (AC01337)

-The installation instructions are provided with the Fresh Air Kit (AC01337), sold separately.
+When installed with a fresh air intake kit, the stove must be anchored to the floor with screws.
+The installation instructions are provided with the Fresh Air Intake Kit (AC01337), sold separately.